determined-ai/determined/tools/scripts/README.md

 * `Webui`: boolean indicating if this is a dependency of the WebUI

 For instructions on how to use `gen-attributions.py`, just run it with no arguments.

-## `lock-api-state.sh`: Lock-in current API state

-We use [buf.build](https://docs.buf.build/) to provide backward compatibility check for API changes in Determined.
-By running this script on each release, we store a snapshot of the API state and on each following change `buf` compares the new state with the old to ensure that backward compatibility is preserved.